Business Function, Sales, B2B, Manufacturing, Supply Chain

 Note that that your host is not making any assumption that corporate size is necessarily a bad thing.
 Although it's a separate topic, and acknowledging that there are clearly many downsides to large organizations, there are all also examples, supported by research, showing that large organzations can also have many positive attributes, and that by

 Takeaway Summary: According to the theory of Nobel Prize winning economist Ronald Coase, corporations exist to manage the transaction costs involved in organizing work.
 And the size of a corporation is determined by the optimal management of those costs.
 However, new information technologies have changed that transaction cost landscape for business processes.
 It is now more than ever possible to disaggregate the work of the firm, and still maintain corporate identity and control.
-And for the B2B integration business, the good news is that integration technologies have a leading role to play in this evolution.
-In suppor . . . read more
+And for the intercompany integration technology business, the good news is that integration technologies have a leading role to play in this evolut . . . read more